lqez/repeat/README.md

 Disclaimer
 ----------
-You use at your own risk.
-I did not test carefully.
+Use at your own risk.
+This was not tested carefully.